arne-witteler/web-challenges/js-array-methods_repetition/README.md

 # Repetition: `map` and `filter`

-This codesandbox offers a some exercises to recap the array methods `map` and `filter`.
+This codesandbox offers some exercises to recap the array methods `map` and `filter`.
 Let's dive into them (again)!

 ## Task